Edragon/edragon.github.io/Board-dat/ILC/ILC1063-dat/ILC1063-dat.md

 ![](2025-01-18-13-05-06.png)

 ## control

+Chip function simply based on mosfet output control, it is a pre-programmed chip.

 | pin 1 | pin 8 | pin 6 | function                     |                                                                                         |
 | ----- | ----- | ----- | ---------------------------- | --------------------------------------------------------------------------------------- |